Commissioner for students with disabilities or chronic illnesses

 - Any other issues related to applying to university or studying in general.

-The Studierendenwerk Stuttgart offers additional advisory services for studying at university.
+The Studierendenwerk Stuttgart offers additional advisory and counseling services for studying at university.
 Alongside general matters, they also advise on disability-specific issues, such as

 - Accommodation with disability access